modmore/docs/en/01_Commerce/v1/70_Miscellaneous/Country_Restrictions.md

 ## Integrating country rules in custom code (v1.1+)

-To run these same exact rules in a module or other Commerce-based code, you can use the `Countries` static service.
+To run these same exact rules in a module or other Commerce-based code, you can use the `modmore\Commerce\Services\Countries` static service.
 The `isAcceptedCountry` static method takes in a provided `$country` and the `$countries` definition, and returns a boolean true or false to indicate the country is to be accepted or rejected.

 The method automatically normalised the country and countries to uppercase, splits the string based on a comma, and trims away any whitespace.